dubs10/jslearningmap/README.md

 ## Still to do
 - replace propriatory webfont references
-- remove discussion field from db and CREATE SQL
 - standardise on hotspotID for linking tables and do away with numeric id
 - move sponsor logos from "uploads" directory to content/sponsors directory
 - add in alt tag for people images
-- rename two database tables to something more generic, removing the word landlaw.
 - tidy and reformat the CSS